How it works

 There is a weekly charge of £4.90 for the community alarm.

 The community alarm needs to be plugged into a phone socket.
-If you do not have a phone socket, we will pay to have one fitted, but you will need to pay the ongoing line rental.
+If you do not have a phone socket, you will need to arrange for this to be fitted by BT prior to a community alarm being installed.

-We will also pay for any electrical work needed to provide you with a community alarm.
+You may also need to pay for any electrical work needed to provide you with a community alarm, such as an additional socket.”

 For more information visit our help to live at home pages.